PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 replace all five raw production calls.
 Do not create a pull request; commit and push only at a coherent checkpoint.

+That indexed singleton-channel checkpoint is now complete.
+All five raw production calls, including fallback IR, were replaced with `run_singleton_channel_transpose_cleanup`, using stable ID `layout.singleton_channel_transpose_as_reshape` in `LAYOUT_PLAN`.
+Model-only Transpose preflight and a rank-4 singleton memory-order guard precede the transaction.
+Producer/consumer protection checks and input-edge mutation share the differential index, while the added shape tensor and pruning synchronize through `LayoutState`.

+Sequential verification completed with:

+- `14 passed` across indexed positive/non-singleton guard, the nine legacy singleton/dynamic/rejection cases, ordered diagnostics, ownership, and irrelevant preflight;
+- an AST mutation audit showing zero raw production calls, exactly five runner calls, no local graph-map rebuild, and no direct input-edge assignment;
+- Tier 2 `osnet025_Nx3x256x128.onnx`, where four runtime positions produced one changed and three guard-skipped events with exactly one snapshot, followed by `-cotof` with every output compared, `evaluation_pass=true`, and maximum absolute error `2.193450927734375e-05`;
+- `1107 passed, 5 deselected, 2 warnings in 144.73s` for the full direct suite.

+The generated OSNet output and metrics were deleted.
+Validation remained single-process and sequential, with no new dependency or TensorFlow import.
+Rerun the raw post-lowering inventory before selecting the next family.
+Do not create a pull request; commit and push only at a coherent checkpoint.

 The next mechanical split is complete.
 The 193-line fully static 4D→2D Reshape/Concat/2D→4D Reshape rewrite moved unchanged into `passes/singleton_reshape_layout.py`.
 Its NHWC singleton-spatial, batch/channel,